pulibrary/pulibrary.github.io/_posts/2023-03-29-accessible-mermaid.md

 [Mermaid has several color themes](https://mermaid.js.org/config/theming.html), each of which has [some color contrast issues](https://github.com/mermaid-js/mermaid/issues/3691) at the time of writing.
-Additionally, if you specify a theme in the github integration, it also overrides the built-in support for dark mode, sometimes making text and lines almost invisible in your charts when using Github's dark themes.

-Fortunately, mermaid gives you the ability to customize themes.
+Fortunately, if you don't specify a color theme, the default behavior of Github's mermaid js integration is pretty good.
+It detects if dark mode is on, and adjusts the colors in the diagram to work well with the detected background color.
+However, if you specify a Mermaid theme in your `%%{init}%%` block, it overrides this behavior, and typically results in a diagram that is completely unreadable in dark mode.
+Unless you are willing to do some serious customization to enhance your theme to work in both modes, do not specify a theme in the `%%{init}%%` block.

-Be sure to test your custom colors with Windows High Contrast mode and a dark theme or dark mode.
+Mermaid also gives you the ability to customize themes in the `%%{init}%%` block using the `themeVariables` setting.
+You can use these to enhance Github's themes without losing the automatic dark mode behavior.
+Just be sure to test your custom colors with Windows High Contrast mode and a dark theme or dark mode.

 ### Iframe